-YAAC (Yet Another APRS Client) is an application for accessing the Automatic Packet Reporting System (APRS) amateur packet radio network, originally invented by Bob Bruninga, WB4APR.
-It functions as an end-node and digipeater for APRS datagrams when connected to an AX.25 Terminal-Node Controller (TNC) and radio transceiver.
+YAAC ("Yet Another APRS Client") is an application for accessing the Automatic Packet Reporting System (APRS) amateur packet radio network (the network was originally invented by Bob Bruninga, WB4APR).
+YAAC functions as an end-node and digipeater for APRS datagrams when connected to an AX.25 Terminal-Node Controller (TNC) and radio transceiver.
 With YAAC, you can:

 In receive-only mode, anyone can use YAAC.
 To transmit information over the APRS network, you must be a licensed amateur radio operator with privileges to transmit digital data in your country of residence.